Yandy Díaz Preview, Player Props: Rays vs. Marlins

-Yandy Diaz -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Sandy Alcantara on the hill, on August 29 at 6:40 PM ET.
+The Tampa Bay Rays and Yandy Diaz (.455 slugging percentage over his past 10 games, including one homer), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Yankees.
+He strung together two hits (going 2-for-5) in his most recent game against the Marlins.

 Yandy Díaz Game Info & Props vs. the Marlins